ErikKarlsson/SleepTrackerAndroid/fastlane/README.md

 ```
 fastlane android deploy
 ```
-Deploy a new version to the Google Play
+Deploy a new production version to Google Play

 ----